MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/product-price-list.md

 # required metadata

 title: Product price lists
-description: This topic provides information about the price lists in catalog pricing used for project quotes and contracts.
+description: This article provides information about the price lists in catalog pricing used for project quotes and contracts.
 author: rumant
 ms.date: 04/05/2021
 ms.topic: article